 Every page you create on your site is seen as a “website on it’s own” and stand the chance of ranking for it’s own keywords (keywords are the search phrases people use to search for products, services, solutions and information) in the search engines.

-Example : You have just created a website about all the fruit that is available on the market.
-Your homepage is an introduction about all the different varieties of fruit that can be found with sub pages leading of from there to the different fruits.
+Example : You have just created a website about all the fruit that is available in the world.
+Your homepage is an introduction to all the different varieties of fruit that can be found with sub pages leading of from there to the different fruits.
 So now you will have a homepage intro about ALL the fruits and sub pages about apples, bananas, oranges etc etc.

 On your page about “apples”, you may give a brief intro about the different kinds and what apples are all about with sub pages leading of to the different apple varieties, Granny Smith, Golden Delicious, etc etc..

-Now, when someone searches for the term “golden delicious apples” on Google who’s spider has determined that your website is about fruit > apples > golden delicious apples, is not going to show your home page in the search results, but the MOST RELEVANT page to the search phrase “keyword” being used.
+Now, when someone searches for the term “golden delicious apples” on Google, who’s spider has determined that your website is about fruit > apples > golden delicious apples.
+Google is not going to show your home page in the search results, but the MOST RELEVANT page to the search phrase “keyword” being used.

 By paying attention to what the search engine spiders want and by providing them with “spider food” you can attract them to your site more often and influence the way they behave on your website by doing Search Engine Optimisation (SEO)

 This is the million dollar question.
 And I can almost guarantee you that for every person you ask, you’ll get a different answer.
 That’s because marketing to the search engines is like any creative endeavor: cooking, painting, carpentry, etc.

 If you ask five people to bake a cake, you’ll get five unique cakes each with different ingredients.
 Ask ten people to craft you a chair and you’ll get ten distinct pieces each with its own style.